icflorescu/openshift-cartridge-mongodb/README.md

 # Custom MongoDB cartridge for OpenShift

-This is a custom MongoDB cartridge.
+This is a custom OpenShift cartridge providing MongoDB > 3.0.3.

 ## Why